-"SDI" means Signaling Decode Indicator (or Input).
+"PLI" means Private Line Indicator (or Input).
 It's also similar to a CTCSS line out of a tone decoder.
 "HUB" means Hang Up Box.
-Motorola's uses a "closed loop" for mobiles and base station control.
+Motorola's uses a "closed loop" and a HUB for mobiles and base station control.
 "AND squelch" means it takes both carrier + tone to activate a COR board, transmitter or system.
 AND squelch is also referred as a variable sensitivity squelch whereas, the squelch setting affects activity threshold.
-An "OR" squelch does not; whereas, it "bypasses" whatever squelch setting, using only tone to keep it active (once the squelch is open on startup reception).
+An "OR" squelch does not whereas, it "bypasses" whatever squelch setting, using only tone to keep it active.
 More is discussed, later in this document.